alexa/alexa-auto-sdk/aacs/android/app-components/alexa-auto-navigation/README.md

 This library serves the following purposes:

 * It handles navigation-related directives.
 By parsing a navigation directive and interfacing with the selected map provider, it performs the action required by the directive.
-The map provider used by the AACS Sample App is Google Maps.
+The map provider used by the Alexa Auto App is Google Maps.
    However, you can extend the library to use other map providers.
    This library supports navigating to a single waypoint and canceling an ongoing navigation.